Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 `PROXY_USER and PROXY_PASS`
 This can be done only once, because the proper configuration file will be kept in VM.
 Do not HTML-encode the password if it contains non-alphanumeric characters.
 Instead, wrap it in double quotes.

-**Note:** Before running any command make sure that all of the files in the project contain Unix style line endings.
+**Note:** Before running a command, make sure that all of the files in the project contain Unix style line endings.

-- Unset http_proxy and https_proxy environment variables.
+- Unset the http_proxy and https_proxy environment variables.
 - Add a box (image) to the Vagrant registry.
 Open the terminal and change the directory to the project folder by executing the following:
 `vagrant box add metadata.json`
 - After the command finishes, you can check if the image was added to Vagrant's registry by executing: `vagrant box list`